BA (Hons.) Degree in Music Production

 Movies, television productions, music videos and computer games all rely on finely crafted soundtracks to heighten the viewer’s sense of enjoyment and to fully immerse them in the action.

 Pulse College is very excited to partner with Griffith College, Ireland’s largest independent third level institution, to deliver this unique and industry focused program

-This BA in Music Production will equip you to use real-life recording studios and production suites to compose, create and deliver music of the highest quality.
+This BA (Hons) Degree in Music Production will equip you to use real-life recording studios and production suites to compose, create and deliver music of the highest quality.
 This programme embraces learners from a variety of musical backgrounds, such as instrumentalists, vocalists and group musicians looking to broaden their knowledge and skills, alongside those with ‘non-traditional’ musical skills and experience such as programming, sequencing, recording, mixing, and DJ-ing.

 With the significant benefit of hands-on experience in Pulse College’s world class facilities at Windmill Lane Recording Studios, you will be taught beyond the standard levels required by academic institutions.
 This practical experience is an essential element of our unique Degree programme.

 Using the industry standard software and studio equipment available at Windmill Lane Recording Studios, you will work with our professional lecturing staff and industry guest speakers to develop a combination of practical skills, underpinned by theoretical lectures and tutorials.

 As Ireland’s only Avid Pro Tools Pro School (and one of only six in Europe), you will acquire official certification in Avid Pro Tools up to expert level (310M or 310P).

 Alongside studio and live recording, this programme develops skills in critical listening and audio analysis, investigations of form and aural training, and music theory.
 You will also learn vital skills in the online promotion of music, project leadership, and marketing.

 Programme modules and content will evolve to reflect educational developments.

 - Music Technology 1